pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 2. Hover over an edge on the graph to see throughput and total record Bytes for a producer or consumer.
 The thickness of the edge indicates an increase in throughput.

 > By examining the edges of the graph, we can see that the producer is producing to the order topic at about 450 B/s.
 The `shipping` consumer is consuming at the same rate of 450 B/s.
 The `invoicing` consumer is only consuming at 86 B/s and is falling behind.
+Since this is a demo application, the traffic throughput is lower than what you'd typically see in a production application.

 > The table at the bottom summarizes the same topic information, but also includes the number of topic partitions.